 Police and Crime Commissioners are required to publish the allowances paid to them in respect of expenses incurred in the exercise of their functions.
 Detailed below are the police and crime commissioner expenses:

-The newly elected Police and Crime Commissioner, Mr Peter McCall began his term of office on 12th May 2016.
+The Police and Crime Commissioner, Mr Peter McCall began his term of office on 12th May 2016.

 Police & Crime Commissioners Salary

 The salary for Cumbria’s Police & Crime Commissioner is £66,300 per annum.
 This salary was set nationally by the Home Secretary on recommendations from the Senior Salaries Review Body (SSRB) in September 2018.

 Joint Audit Committee Members’ Allowances

-Members of the Police and Crime Commissioners for Cumbria and Cumbria Constabulary’s Joint Audit and Standards Committee were paid allowances and expenses as part of their role.
-To view the schedule of allowances paid and expenses incurred reimbursed to Members of the Joint Audit and Standards Committee please click the links below.
+Members of the Police and Crime Commissioners for Cumbria and Cumbria Constabulary’s Joint Audit Committee were paid allowances and expenses as part of their role.
+To view the schedule of allowances paid and expenses incurred reimbursed to Members of the Joint Audit Committee please click the links below.